Context

 Mission

-opened in 2008 -
+opened in 2008 - Budget TBC

 Our impact

-Rapid multi-sectoral emergency response
+Immediate multi-sectoral emergency response

-- Emergency water, sanitation and hygiene (WASH) assistance
+- Emergency water, sanitation, and hygiene (WASH) assistance

-Strengthening community resilience
+Strengthening community resilience and partnerships

 Should you have any questions, please contact Raphaëlle Goepfert.